World Merge FAQ

 For example, if World X was confirmed as needing to be merged, and World Y was identified as the counterpart:

 - Players on World Y will not be impacted, other than an influx of players on the world.
 World Y territory ownership will persist after the merge.
+World Y will not experience downtime.
+Wars and Invasions will not be interrupted.

 - World X characters will be relocated to World Y - their characters, companies, housing, gold, and owned items should remain intact, but territory ownership and contracts will not persist on the new world.
+War declaration on World X will be disabled.

 We thoroughly investigate both worlds to make sure that the worlds we merge are the best compatible pair.